howardding2000/react-dashboard/README.md

 # react-dashboard

-react-dashboard is a dashboard build on React
+react-dashboard is a dashboard SPA project with front and back separated.
+It's mainly developed using React + Express + Mongodb.

 ## Index
 - [Summary Description](#Summary-Description)